top of page

 The inspiring festival generated by the European Cantors Association, celebrating the Music of Jewish Prayer, is back from January to June 2026

-To be part of the six-month ECA ‘From Our Lips …’ National Festival of synagogue music (end-January to June 2026) just choose a date and book your shul in for your own festival service or even a concert by emailing Geraldine@cantors.eu .
+To be part of the six-month ECA ‘From Our Lips …’ National Festival of synagogue music which runs to the end of June, just choose a date and book your shul in for your own festival service or even a concert by emailing Geraldine@cantors.eu .

 There are no special requirements other than that you present what your community loves best for its music of Jewish prayer.
 Every shul can take part, large or small, to show you care about the music for your community.